Alice Kremelberg: Career

 While still in high school, Kremelberg made her television debut in 2006 with roles in an episode of Law & Order: Special Victims Unit on NBC and as a young version of Crystal Chappell's character Olivia Spencer in the CBS soap opera Guiding Light.

 Kremelberg guest starred in the 2010 Fringe special episode "Unearthed" on Fox.
 She had her first named film role in the 2012 drama Nancy, Please.
 In 2013, she played Reese in The Michael J. Fox Show on NBC.
 She had her first starring film role as Izzy in the 2015 science fiction film Campus Code.
 She then played Sorrell in Sonja O'Hara's Shudder series Doomsday.

 In 2018 and 2019, Kremelberg had a recurring role as Nicole Eckelcamp in the fifth and sixth seasons of the Netflix series Orange is the New Black.
 She received a Daytime Emmy Award nomination for her performance in the web series The Feels, on which she also has writing credits.
 She wrote and produced the short film O, Ryan.

-Kremelberg portrayed Bernardine Dohrn in Aaron Sorkin's 2020 film The Trial of the Chicago 7 Also in 2020, she guest starred in an installment of the Hulu horror anthology Monsterland.
+Kremelberg portrayed Bernardine in Aaron Sorkin's 2020 film The Trial of the Chicago 7 Also in 2020, she guest starred in an installment of the Hulu horror anthology Monsterland.
 Kremelberg joined the main cast of the USA Network series The Sinner as Percy Muldoon for its fourth and final season, which aired in 2021.
 She also played a young version of Caroline Williams' character in the film Ten Minutes to Midnight.

 Kremelberg stars as Sofia Wilmot in the British Disney+ series Renegade Nell.

+Kremelberg plays Anneliese Shaw in the 2026 Netflix series The Boroughs.

 Personal life

-As of November 2021, Kremelberg is openly queer and uses she/they pronouns.
+As of September 2019, Kremelberg is openly queer.
 She splits her time between New York, Los Angeles, and London.